gkswns0531/RARE/README.md

 # RARE: Redundancy-Aware Retrieval Evaluation Framework for High-Similarity Corpora

-RARE is a step-by-step framework to generate redundancy-aware RAG evaluation data from raw PDFs to final JSON outputs.
+RARE is a step-by-step framework to generate redundancy-aware RAG evaluation data from raw PDF to final JSON outputs.

 ## Key Features